 Coming off his highlight-strewn 2013 season, Sato believes that the ABC Supply team provides the circumstances that allow him to thrive, saying, “We always work on difficulties together and they are supporting me all the time so I really feel at home.
 This team is very special for me and I can’t wait to go racing together this year.”

-Takuma Sato joins A.J.
-Foyt’s ABC Supply team for what seems to be a most unlikely pairing of the two men.
-However, after Sato drove the No. 14 ABC Supply Honda to victory lane this year at the Toyota Grand Prix of Long Beach to score his first career IndyCar triumph and the team’s first win in a decade, this could be, to quote a line from Casablanca, “the beginning of a beautiful friendship.”
+Sato joined A.J.
+Foyt’s ABC Supply team for what seemed to be a most unlikely pairing of the two men--until Sato drove the No. 14 ABC Supply Honda into victory lane at the Toyota Grand Prix of Long Beach.
+Sato scored his first career IndyCar triumph and the team’s first win since 2002.

 The victory, which came in Sato’s third race driving for Foyt and the 52nd of his IZOD IndyCar career, was a dominant one as he stretched his lead to four seconds over the field.
 It was a team victory in every sense of the word because the engineers gave Sato a great car, and the pit crew and Sato were “on their game” in the words of Team Director Larry Foyt.

 “It was one of the greatest days of my racing career,” said Sato, who became the first Japanese driver to win an IndyCar race.
 “It was an unforgettable day and so special a moment, and it gave me a great motivation and confidence.”